tweag/python-monorepo-example/2019-04-01-introducing-lorri.md

 shell.
 If I'm not editing dependencies, sometimes I'll sometimes even skip the `lorri watch` and just use the cached evaluation.

-lorri was built by Tweag for Target, and we are so excited to introduce it to the public. lorri is beta, open source (Apache-2.0) and [a tutorial is available at Target/lorri][tutorial].
+lorri was built by Tweag for [Target][target], and we are so excited to introduce it to the public. lorri is beta, open source (Apache-2.0) and [a tutorial is available at Target/lorri][tutorial].
 Give it a try!